 The third stage of labor can be brutal, because expectations are that it will be easy.
-But, how long does it take to push out a baby — and how exactly DO you push out a baby?
+But, how long does it take to push a baby out of the birth canal — and how exactly DO you push out a baby?

 Hi, I’m Hilary — The Pregnancy Nurse.
 Pushing seems like one of the great mysteries of labor and I am excited to share with you some information on it today.
 I have been a nurse since 1997 and I have had 20 years in labor and delivery, so I have experienced this third stage maybe even a thousand times.